inayatrahimdev/Internship-Webpage/README.md

 ## Contact

-For any inquiries or further information, please reach out to Inayat Rahim.
+For any inquiries or further information, please reach out to inayatrahim006@gmail.com.